Harry Pace: Career

+A newspaper article around the time of his death questioned why there was so much secrecy surrounding the death of such a “National figure”.
+Harry Pace’s children began living as white and never spoke of him again; shrouding his legacy within a family secret.
+His progeny would not discover their African-American ancestry until 2007.

-Pace died on July 19, 1943, in Chicago, and is buried in Woodlawn Cemetery in the Bronx, New York.
+Pace died on July 19, 1943, in Chicago.

 Legacy

 Pace is featured on the documentary series Profiles of African-American Success.
 In 2021, Pace was profiled in Jad Abumrad and Shima Oliaee's miniseries The Vanishing of Harry Pace on Radiolab.
 In the series Harry Pace's descendants as well as scholars are interviewed.
 Harry Pace's great-grandson Eric Pace and his wife Candace Edwards are featured on episode 3 in which they discuss their musical project "THE PACES".